 After an overwhelming response on “How to start a Restaurant business“, we were flooded with lot of questions on social media, on various aspects of opening a restaurant such as what would be investment required, what format one should go for such as a Quick Service Restaurant (QSR) or a fine dining or a full-fledged Bar cum Restaurant.

-Following up on them, we decided to dedicate a series of articles to our readers which will give a detailed knowledge on different topics, such as choosing a particular restaurant format, licensing (region-wise), choosing a location, investment and funding, hiring and so on.
-We talk a lot about them and other issues separately in our RestroGyaan section (Follow it for some cool hacks on operating a restaurant business.)
+Following up on them, we decided to dedicate a series of articles to our readers which will give a detailed knowledge on different topics, such as choosing a particular restaurant format, licensing (region-wise), choosing a location, investment, and funding, hiring and so on.

 In this article, we throw light on how to open a QSR or a Takeaway outlet in just Rs 5 lakhs.
 The first thing that one needs to do is to decide the concept of the restaurant.
 In this article, we will discuss a format which can be started in just Rs 5 lakhs with high returns.
 The Takeaway or QSR format seems to be the most practical format, as the returns are high.You can charge the price of a casual dining menu, but not incur cost the same as you save up on the area, furniture, air-conditioning, crockery etc. However, you still need 100-150 orders to make it viable in the long run.